bulatdavletov/icons-synonyms-AI/README.md

 A Figma plugin that uses AI to generate relevant synonyms for icon components and automatically adds them to component descriptions, improving searchability and usability of icon libraries.

 ## Features
-- Generate contextually relevant synonyms for icons using AI
+- Generate synonyms for icons using AI
-- Enhance component searchability
-- Improve icon library usability
-- Support for both single components and batch processing
-- Light/Dark theme support
-- Integrated settings page for API key management
+- Your own API key from OpenAI

 ## Development Setup